Music-Bot-for-Jitsi/Jimmi/README.md

 # 🚧 Refactoring

-During their `Software Engineering II` lession five students decided to put their combined effort into refactoring and enhancing Jimmi.
+During their `Software Engineering II` lesson, five students decided to put their combined effort into refactoring and enhancing Jimmi.
 The goals of this project are the following:

 ## Improve code structure and architecture